-I am a first year PhD student in Organisational Behaviour at London Business School.
-My research focuses on how social hierarchies and morality affect how we perceive ourselves and evaluate others in social and organizational contexts.
+I am a second year PhD student in Organisational Behaviour at London Business School (LBS).
+My research focuses on how informal social hierarchies, formal organizational hierarchies, and morality affect how we think, behave, and interact with others.

 Prior to starting my PhD, I received my MSc in Behavioural Science from Durham University, having previously completed an MSc in Education Research and a dual BA in Economics and English.
 I have previously worked with Dr. Jared Curhan as a research assistant in the MIT Behavioral Research Lab at the MIT Sloan School of Management, as the Research Technician in the Ross Behavioral Lab at the University of Michigan’s Ross School of Business, and with Dr. Erika Kirgios as a research assistant at Chicago Booth.